top of page

 • Jan 25

-I sat down with Ella Cosma, a 15-year-old pro pickleball player who made history as the Junior PPA tour's first female Triple Crown winner.
-She had an ostomy as a kid.
-She got it reversed after 18 months.
+I sat down with Ella Cosma, a remarkable 15-year-old pro pickleball player.
+She made history as the Junior PPA tour's first female Triple Crown winner.
+Ella had an ostomy as a child, which she had reversed after 18 months.

 I have one now.
 Mine might be permanent.

-We talked for two hours about things people don't usually say out loud.
+We talked for two hours about things people don’t usually say out loud.
 Bag explosions.
 Prolapses.
 Sugar.
 Shame.
 Self-advocacy when you're 12 and confused.
-What it feels like when your small intestine decides to stick out further than it should while you're at school.
+And what it feels like when your small intestine decides to stick out further than it should while you’re at school.

 This is the first episode of Bag and Paddle.
-A show about competing, traveling, and living life as an athlete when your body doesn't always cooperate.
+It’s a show about competing, traveling, and living life as an athlete when your body doesn’t always cooperate.

 This is why it exists.

-The most valuable thing about the conversation with Ella was just being able to share lived experience.
+The most valuable part of my conversation with Ella was sharing our lived experiences.

-She had never talked to anybody with an ostomy before.
-I could tell it meant something to her.
-It's an isolating thing to deal with.
-I can't imagine dealing with it in elementary school.
-She has her mom and parents helping her, but when you go to school and sit in class with other kids, you're dealing with it yourself.
+She had never talked to anyone with an ostomy before.
+I could see it meant a lot to her.
+It’s isolating to deal with this condition.
+I can’t imagine facing it in elementary school.
+Sure, she has her parents supporting her, but when you’re sitting in class, you’re navigating it alone.

-For her, I think it was valuable to talk about what it's like to somebody who does live with it every day.
+For her, it was important to talk about what it’s like with someone who understands.

-Especially with Crohn's.
+Especially with Crohn’s.
 Especially with an ostomy.
-It's an isolating existence.
-Even if you have somebody there with you, they're not dealing with it the way you're dealing with it.
-They're not dealing with the body changes, the insecurities, the mental load of managing it.
+It can feel like a lonely existence.
+Even if you have support, they don’t experience it the same way.
+They don’t understand the body changes, the insecurities, or the mental load of managing it.

-When a leak happens.
-When she was jump roping and it plopped down in the middle of the classroom.
-When I had an explosion in the bathroom at a coffee shop.
+When a leak happens, or when she was jump roping and it plopped down in the middle of class.
+Or when I had an explosion in the bathroom at a coffee shop.

-You can tell that story to somebody and they'll think, "Man, that's hard."
+You can share that story with someone, and they’ll say, “Wow, that’s tough.”

 You just feel less alone.

-Ella told me about spending hours in the ER with doctors who kept changing plans.
-Nurses told her "good job advocating for yourself" while she was crying and confused.
+Ella shared her experience of spending hours in the ER, where doctors kept changing their plans.
+Nurses praised her for advocating for herself while she was crying and confused.

-I thought it was so cool that she learned self-advocacy at such a young age.
+I found it inspiring that she learned self-advocacy at such a young age.

-I didn't realize you had to self-advocate when it came to your health.
-I thought you get sick, you go to the doctor, and they do everything in their power to make you better.
-I didn't realize you actually have to fight for them to take your stuff seriously or to look at it from different angles.
+I didn’t realize you had to advocate for your health.
+I thought you just got sick, went to the doctor, and they fixed you.
+I didn’t know you had to fight for them to take you seriously or to consider different perspectives.

-It's a little sad that you have to do that.
-That's why self-education is so important when you're dealing with health stuff.
-The more you understand your body, the more you understand what's going on, the better equipped you are to advocate for yourself.
+It’s a bit sad that it’s this way.
+That’s why self-education is vital when dealing with health issues.
+The more you understand your body, the better equipped you are to advocate for yourself.

 I’m 40 and still figuring it out.

 Ella told me about pouring sugar on a prolapsed stoma to get it back in.
-Sometimes for 45 minutes.
-Once for 6 hours.
+Sometimes it took 45 minutes.
+Once, it took six hours.

 Her mom would come to school asking teachers for sugar.
-They'd offer granola bars.
+They’d offer granola bars instead.

-It just shows how unique this is.
-People aren't going to know how to manage your small intestine sticking out of your stomach further than it should be.
-Teachers are trying to help with the granola bar thing, but they don't know what to do.
+This highlights how unique our situations are.
+People won’t know how to handle your small intestine sticking out of your stomach.
+Teachers want to help, but they don’t know what to do.

-It's not incredibly common to have people with an ostomy in school with you or work with you.
-I think it's just a matter of education.
-The more we talk about this stuff, the more comfortable it gets.
+It’s not common to encounter people with ostomies in school or at work.
+I think it’s a matter of education.
+The more we talk about these issues, the more comfortable we become.

-I went to an ostomy conference and caught myself judging other people with bags at the pool.
+I attended an ostomy conference and caught myself judging others with bags at the pool.

-I feel really ashamed and really embarrassed that was my initial reaction.
+I feel ashamed and embarrassed about my initial reaction.

 That’s hard for me to reconcile.